 The tongue-and-groove ceiling was an absolute must for me, although it is a bit high maintenance with having to caulk and repaint the cracks every so often because of the house settling.
 My husband made the pan rack.

 I wanted to stay with a classic and timeless look, so we went with subway tile.
 We chose the darker granite counters to give us a bit of color, and break up the white.

 Our kitchen is too small for a normal-sized island, so we used this vintage dresser and added a butcher block found in a Dunkin Doughnut.

 Our entire kitchen renovation was built around this farm sink.
 There’s nothing better than a sink full of flowers!

-The built-in you see here was a stand-alone cabinet, built at the same time as the house.
+The built-in you see here was a stand-alone cabinet, built at the same time as the house in 1920.
 It amazes me that each of the previous owners left it with the house.